andres-gv/rasa-tools/rasa-deploy-with-Cortex-kubernetes-aws-eks/README.md

 ## 1.1 Description
 This is a deployment example of an intent-entity extractor built with [Rasa](https://rasa.com/docs/).

-The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI-APIs in AWS though  customizable infrastructures, including Kubernetes with cpus and gpus.
+The deployment is done by using [Cortex](https://docs.cortex.dev/), a very interesting open source software that allows to deploy AI-APIs in AWS though  customizable infrastructures, including Kubernetes with CPUs and GPUs.

 ## 1.2 Requirements